xanmankey/FishingForPhish/docs/api.rst

 ===

 The following section provides examples and goes into more depth about using FishingForPhish.
-More examples and documentation will be added when time allows. <span style=“color:green;”> Red</span>
+More examples and documentation will be added when time allows.
+The API examples are currently broken down into example code snippets (*which won't always be able to stand alone*) and a simple combined example at the end of the documentation.

 initialize
 ----------